 Store in a tightly-covered container at room temperature for up to 5 days.
 Freeze (unglazed works best) in heavy-duty zip-top freezer bags.
 Press out as much air as possible before sealing.
 They will keep just fine for up to 2 months.
 Thaw in the sealed bag at room temperature for several hours or overnight.
 Nutrition information is based on slicing into 30 pieces without glaze.
 Values will increase with larger slices and decrease for smaller sizes.Nutrition

-If you’d like to receive new recipes and the occasional newsletter, I’d love for you to sign up for my Inbox Pastry Chef.
+If you like my style, I invite you to sign up for my occasional newsletter, The Inbox Pastry Chef.

 You will love these cranberry raisin bars.
 I promise.
 Enjoy them, and thank my mom next time you see her.

-Take care, thanks for reading, and have a lovely day.
+Take care, and thanks for reading, y’all.

 I’ve heard about the heat over there.
 I could use some right here in my office if you don’t mind.
 The sun’s out and I swear it’s warmer outside than it is inside.